DemISee1/DemISee1.github.io/README.md

 > "Distributed version control systems \[such as\] Git... \[provide\] better performance, allow for offline work, and are superior for concurrent work on the same file," - Etter.

-2. [Commit](https://github.com/git-guides/git-commit) your resume to your repository (should be in markdown already).
+2. [Commit](https://github.com/git-guides/git-commit) your resume to your repository.

+- You should have a markdwon-formatted resume.
+Make sure to rename it to `index.md` since Github pages looks for a file of that name when rendering the static site.
 - Use *Show in Finder* an add your resume to the folder.

     ![](Images/OpenRepoInFinder.png)